BOOK FOOD EXPERIENCES

 People walking between two rows of tall golden gingko trees, with yellow leaves all over the path

-The Aoyama Icho Namiki ginkgo avenue in Meiji-jingu Gaien Park is a truly spectacular sight.
-The road is lined with towering ginkgo trees that turn a dazzling gold in the autumn to create a vivid tunnel over you and blanket the path beneath your feet with bright yellow leaves.
+The Jingu Gaien Ginkgo Avenue in Meiji-Jingu Gaien Park is a spectacular sight.
+The road is lined with towering ginkgo trees that turn a dazzling gold in the fall to create a vivid tunnel over you and blanket the path beneath your feet with bright yellow leaves.

 The stone sign at the summit of Mt Takao, surrounded by fall foliage